ONSdigital/dp-kafka/README.md

 Next, we need to create a *client certificate* for the app so that it can connect and authenticate using `TLS` and its client certificate.
-This can be achieved by running the `key-admin`.
+This can be achieved by running the `key-admin` script.

 **Notes:**

-1. The `key-admin` script checks the manifests of the apps in [`dp-configs`][dp-configs] to see whether a client certificate needs to be created for the app by checking whether any kafka topics are mentioned in the manifest.
-Therefore, please make sure that your local machine is on the **`master`** branch for [`dp-configs`][dp-configs] which contains all your changes to the [previous step](#add-kafka-topics-to-manifest).
+1. The `key-admin` script checks the manifests of the apps in [`dp-configs`][dp-configs] to see whether a client certificate needs to be created for the app (by checking whether any kafka topics are mentioned in the manifest).
+Therefore, please make sure that your local machine is on the **`master`** branch for [`dp-configs`][dp-configs] which contains all your changes from the [previous step](#add-kafka-topics-to-manifest).
 2. Remember to do *Step 4* of the [Client Certificate README][client-cert-readme] to inject the relevant certificate details into the app's secrets (using the `--secrets` argument) unless the app is being [migrated to AWS MSK](MIGRATING.md) in which case this step is done later
 3. Please remember to come back to this README after completing this task to continue with the process.